ProjectEvergreen/greenwood/www/pages/docs/markdown.md

 ### Components

-From within the markdown, you can also render components, not just their syntax, by importing them via [front-matter](/docs/front-matter).
+From within the markdown you can also render components, not just their syntax, by importing them via [front-matter](/docs/front-matter).

 At the top of a `.md` file add: